Posted February 16, 2016

-“Researchers said hackers used malware to penetrate the defenses of a Russian regional bank and move the ruble-dollar rate more than 15 percent in minutes.
+“Researchers said hackers used Malware: Software that is intended to damage or disable computers and computer systems. to penetrate the defenses of a Russian regional bank and move the ruble-dollar rate more than 15 percent in minutes.
 Russian-language hackers deployed a virus known as the Corkow Trojan to infect a Kazan-based bank and place more than $500 million in orders at non-market rates in February 2015.
 The resulting rate swing prompted a Russian central bank investigation last year into potential market manipulation.”

 “Scam artists have been using hacked accounts from retailer Kohls.com to order high-priced, bulky merchandise that is then shipped to the victim’s home.
 While the crooks don’t get the stolen merchandise, the unauthorized purchases rack up valuable credits called “Kohl’s cash” that the thieves quickly redeem at Kohl’s locations for items that can be resold for cash or returned for gift cards.”

 “A 16-year-old has been arrested on suspicion of being “Cracka,” the hacker believed to have broken into the CIA Director’s email account and publicly releasing data belonging to FBI and Homeland Security agents.